Our list for Living Books for Ancient & World History: Classical Conversations Cycle 1 is below! I am so happy to share these with you!

 - Julius Caesar and the Story of Rome

 We also have many Usborne reference books that we adore!
 My children love scouring these books, and they are wonderful even for the ones that are not yet confident readers, as the illustrations are very engaging and they can learn history on their own just from looking at the pictures!

 Timelines of World History: This book is an absolute gem and I recommend it to anyone!
 I did a comparison and most timeline events are covered!

 Time Traveler: This books goes back in time into Egyptian, Roman (and Medieval and Vikings) civilizations.

-Encyclopedia of the Ancient World: This book does not mention evolution (the Encyclopedia of World History does) and is a wonderful overview of many of the civilizations studied in the Classical Conversations timeline!
+Encyclopedia of World History has four sections covering the Ancient World, Medieval World, Prehistoric World, and The Last 500 Years.
+It is a wonderful overview of many of the civilizations studied (the prehistoric section does mention evolution) in the Classical Conversations timeline.

 Ancient World: This wonderfully illustrated books takes the reader through all the civilizations he has learned about — we love looking and the pictures and reading the small chunks of information.
 There is also a Medieval World.